Gwenpool: Publication history

 The Howard the Duck arc, from November 2015 to January 2016, was drawn by Brazilian artist Danilo Beyruth, and the holiday special, published in December 2015, had art by Japanese duo Gurihiru.
-Once Marvel decided to make a Gwenpool ongoing series (named The Unbelievable Gwenpool), starting in April 2016, Hastings asked for Gurihiru's return to the artwork team, with the title being edited by Antos.
-The Unbelievable Gwenpool solo series ended at issue #25.
-Gwenpool would then join the Fresh Start incarnation of the West Coast Avengers in 2018.
+Once Marvel decided to make a Gwenpool ongoing series (named The Unbelievable Gwenpool), starting in April 2016, Hastings asked for Gurihiru's return to the artwork team, with the title being edited by Antos, The Unbelievable Gwenpool solo series ended at issue #25. also appearing in the specials Gwenpool Holiday Special: Merry Mix-Up #1 and Edge of Venomverse #2.
+Gwenpool then joined the Fresh Start incarnation of the West Coast Avengers in 2018.
 After that book ended, the character starred in the 2019 limited series Gwenpool Strikes Back, written by Leah Williams and drawn by Spanish artist David Baldeón, and appeared in the 2020–21 promotional limited series MODOK: Head Games by M.O.D.O.K. showrunners Patton Oswalt and Jordan Blum (with art by Scott Hepburn) as a supporting character.
+In 2022, she was added as a main character to the webtoon series It's Jeff!, written by Thompson and illustrated by Gurihiru, raising her "son" Jeff the Land Shark along with Kate Bishop.
+In 2023, Gwen starred in a five-issue storyline in the romance anthology series Love Unlimited entitled "Aromancing of Gwendolyn Poole" ("A Romancing of Gwendolyn Poole"), written by Jeremy Whitley, in which the citogenesis-induced interpretation of the character being aro-ace was made canon in the text.
+The same year, she appears in Alligator Loki attending a beach day with Jeff and Laura Kinney, illustrated with red hair and a blue beachwear version of her suit due to the series' colorist Pete Pantazis (on not being given a reference image for "Gwen" and not being familiar with Gwen Poole's character) having decided to instead give her the red hair and blue color scheme of Gwen Tennyson from Ben 10 as an Easter egg.
+As part of the 2024 Venom War event, Gwen was featured in the one-shot Venom War: It's Jeff #1 (November 2024), again written by Thompson and illustrated by Gurihiru.
+In May 2025, Gwen returned in the solo series The All-New All-Deadly Gwenpool (or simply Gwenpool), following her as she and Kate team up with Peter Parker against a purple-clad impostor Gwenpool: Gwen Stacy, resurrected with Weapon X-like abilities as the hyper-violent X-31.
+After being rendered a ghost, Gwen then possesses Peter to face X-31 before being returned to life.